KDIncognito/Selenium_bs4/README.md

 towns=pd.DataFrame()
 towns= cities.append(address_out)
 ```
-After this step, you might want to change how the data format, and I found this neat piece of code to do that.
+After this step, you might want to change how the data is formatted, and I found this neat piece of code to do that.
 I am unable to recall from where, but it works.

 Create an explode function
 ```